A New IL-12 Based Immunotherapy for Dogs Can Turn "cold" tumors "hot"

 A quick reminder of how some coronavirus vaccines work, using a strand of genetic material called messenger RNA (mRNA).

 Our own cells take up these mRNA molecules and make viral spike proteins that can activates the immune system.

 In a similar way, it's possible use encode IL-12 proteins in mRNA and have the proteins made by patient's own cells and keep them local to tumors.

 IL-12 introduced this way has little danger of causing systemic toxicity, but can still turn a 'cold' tumor microenvironment with little immune activity into a 'hot' tumor environment, with multiple activated immune cells primed to kill tumor cells.

-The scientists at a Seattle based biotech called Immune Design actually worked on two delivery systems: one using mRNA and another using safe lentiviral vector that specifically targets dendritic cells .
+The scientists at a Seattle-based biotech called Immune Design actually worked on two delivery systems: one using mRNA and another using a safe lentiviral vector that specifically targets dendritic cells.
 They called the formulation IL12srRNA and ZVex12, respectively.